-- The CDO or COMC will assign all UHF Logistics frequency network assignments. - NIRSC UHF repeater frequencies must be cleared for use by the CDO. - All UHF repeater frequencies will contain a RX/TX tone of 110.9 - The 00424 Logistics Repeater requires a 004150 Sealed Lead Acid Battery Kit for proper installation. - The 004150 Sealed Lead Acid Battery Kit MUST be ordered separately from the 4248 Kit. - UHF Logistic Repeaters are delivered pre-programmed from NIRSC and cannot be programmed or tuned in the field.
+- NIRSC UHF repeater frequencies must be cleared for use by the CDO. - All UHF repeater frequencies will contain a RX/TX tone of 110.9 - The 00424 Logistics Repeater requires a 004150 Sealed Lead Acid Battery Kit for proper installation. - The 004150 Sealed Lead Acid Battery Kit MUST be ordered separately from the 4248 Kit. - UHF Logistic Repeaters are delivered pre-programmed from NIRSC and cannot be programmed or tuned in the field.